insure logo

 Methodology

-Your rate may also change based on the coverage you select, the type of car your teen drives, and where you live.
-Families in Mississippi can save money by asking about good student discounts, signing up teens for a driving course, or adding them to an existing family policy.
+Costs also vary depending on the coverage you choose, the type of car your teen drives, and your ZIP code.
+Families in Mississippi can often save by using good student discounts, enrolling teens in driver training programs, or adding them to an existing family policy instead of buying separate coverage.

-Teen car insurance rates in Mississippi, broken down by age
+Teen car insurance rates in Mississippi, by age

-Car insurance costs for teens in Mississippi vary depending on age.
-For instance, a full coverage car insurance policy for a 16-year-old in Mississippi costs $7,951 per year.
-Once teens reach 19, the average cost falls to $4,523 annually.
+Rates change quickly as teens get older.
+For example, a full coverage policy for a 16-year-old in Mississippi averages $7,951 per year.
+At 19, the average falls again to $4,523.

 AgeAverage annual premium